dantenetwork/protocol-stack-for-ink/test/README.md

 ![img](../assets/2-3-1.png)
 ![img](../assets/2-3-2.png)
-<p align="center">Fig.2-3</p>
+<p align="center">Fig.2-3 all routers submitted hidden message</p>

-When all routers have completed submitting hidden messages, they can continue to submit revealed hidden messages to prevent other routers from copying messages directly.
+When all routers have completed submitting hidden message, they can continue to submit revealed hidden messages to prevent other routers from copying messages directly.

 ![img](../assets/2-4-1.png)
 ![img](../assets/2-4-2.png)
-<p align="center">Fig.2-4</p>
+<p align="center">Fig.2-4 all routers revealed message</p>

 ### Verification threshold
 Set contract SQoS type as `Threshold`,  the value is 80(it means only need 80% routers), the value type is `u8`,  and converted to to bytes value is `0x50` , as Fig.3-1 shown.